Barnard-PL-Labs/dynamicGrammars/README.md

 The goal of this repo is to explore how structured editors can be used as an alternative interface for writing temporal logic specifications.

 The hypothesis is that structured editors are uniquely well suited for logics because of the relatively small grammar of a logic language.
-Whereas structures editors tend to be too restrictive and cumbersome in general purpose programming languages, it should be a better fit for temporal logic.
+Whereas structured editors tend to be too restrictive and cumbersome in general purpose programming languages, it should be a better fit for temporal logic.

 ## Try a live demo